levimykel/prismic-angular-adding-previews/README.md

-# Prismic & Angular 6 - Adding Routes & Pages
+# Prismic & Angular 6 - Adding a Navigation

-This is the end result of following the Adding Routes & Pages article about integrating Angular 6 with Prismic (API-based CMS).
+This is the end result of following the Adding a Navigation article about integrating Angular 6 with Prismic (API-based CMS).

 ## Getting Started